-Heart FM, the Cape’s number one radio station embarked the mammoth task of making an impact in City’s communities, shutting down their broadcast studio to for 16 Days, shining a spotlight on community-based projects throughout the Western Cape.
+Heart FM, the Cape’s number one radio station embarked on the mammoth task of making an impact in the City’s communities, shutting down their broadcast studio for 16 Days, shining a spotlight on community-based projects throughout the Western Cape.
 In a message from Renee Redelinghuys, Heart FM, Managing Director, she says:

 “We’ve seen the impact made in the communities over the last two years and that these projects are not just once-off.
 Our 16 Days for Youth teams have been carrying out monthly visits to our beneficiaries and have reported on the progress and support received since our initial visits.
 It is heartening to know that we inspired this change and it is making a difference in the lives of those who need it.
 We look forward to touching the lives of those we meet on our next journey.”

 Get involved with the project by lending a helping hand at one of the organisations on the journey, donating electricity via the Power Hour Whatsapp line.
-You can send your electricity token to 082 222 1049 or donating items on one of the projects wish list at: http://16daysforyouth.com/beneficiaries/
+You can send your electricity token to 082 222 1049 or donating items on one of the projects wish list at http://16daysforyouth.com/beneficiaries/

 African Grassroots 2018 Youth Day Classics

 Youth development projects have always been an essential part of building and strengthening our communities.
 African Grassroots Hoops, a non-profit organisation using basketball to empower underprivileged boys and girls.
 The organisation also builds and revamps public basket courts.
 Their vision states the following: “Vision: The vision for AGH is to build and revamp basketball courts in disadvantaged areas for the youth of South Africa to use as a vehicle to develop them as leaders on and off the court.”